tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 log.Print(lc.MemoryLimitInMB)
 ```

+Also, the `ctx.Deadline()` method returns the time when work done on behalf of this context will be cancelled (aka the execution will time out), as milliseconds since the Unix epoch.

 ### Logging
 One of the gripes people have had with Lambdas is debugging.
 As their complexity grows, debugging quickly becomes a big burden.
-There are [some tools](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-test-and-debug.html) to [run Lambdas locally](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-debugging.html), but logging is what will allow to understand what's going on in a deployed Lambda.
+There are [some tools](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-test-and-debug.html) to [run Lambdas locally](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-debugging.html), but logging is integral for understanding what's going on in a deployed Lambda.

-All you have to do is call `log.Printf()` from your Go code.
+Log entries are appended with calls to `log.Printf()` from your Go code.
 The Go runtime logs will be placed between the `START` and `END` keywords, along with a `REPORT` line that offers some more insight like a unique request ID, the processing and billed duration, the memory allocated and max memory used, as well as the initialization duration.

 You can use the aws-cli to invoke your Lambda and retrieve up to 4kb of base64-encoded logs.
 Here's how it looks in practice.
 ```shell